 Similar to eBay and Craigslist, you can sell practically anything on Facebook Marketplace.
 Your first step to selling on Facebook is to look around your house, garage, or attic to see if you have some stuff cluttering up your home that’s valuable enough to resell.

-This can include old furniture, old electronics, video games, kitchen appliances, books—anything!
+This can include old furniture, old electronics, video games, kitchen appliances, books — anything!
 Take a look around the Marketplace and see what others are selling in your area.

 While you’re at it, take note of other sellers’ product descriptions and photos.
 What did you find helpful as a potential customer, and what areas do you see for improvement?
-For instance, did the seller include the product’s dimensions and well-lit photos taken from multiple angles?
+For example, did the seller include the product’s dimensions and well-lit photos taken from multiple angles?
 Keep your observations in mind as you create your own listings (more on building listings in Step 4).

 Categories on Facebook Marketplace: